NF02/dmenuWacom/README.md

 sudo pacman -S git dunst && git clone https://github.com/NF02/dmenu && cd dmenu && make && sudo make install ``

-the dmenu that is used in this script is the one present in my repository
+the dmenu that is used in this script is the one present in <a href="https://github.com/NF02/dmenu">my repository</a>